rinmalavi/rinmalavi.github.io/_posts/2014-07-04-sbt-plugin-testing-basics.md

         }

-3. `test` `>onePlusOneIsTwo`
+3. `test` is a file that will be called on each scripted run.
+Here you can place anything that can be written to the sbt console of your test project.
+Lets just call to perform the assertion above.

+        >onePlusOneIsTwo

-There testing is easy, we acutely wrote a task along the way, fun times!
+There, testing is easy, we acutely wrote a task along the way, fun times!

 Call all tests with